Tillandsia fasciculata Sw.

 Bloom Time: All year, especially spring to early summer

-Tillandsia fasciculata is a bromeliad species, popular because of it’s large size and straight, grey to grey-green leaves.
-The plants are stemless and form a compound inflorescence with inconspicuous flowers in the axils of showy, creamy yellow, reddish, orange to yellow floral bracts and lilac petals.
-It often grows in clusters, with each one having up to 12 inches (30 cm) long, stiff leaves.
+Tillandsia fasciculata is a bromeliad, popular because of its large size and grey to grey-green leaves.
+The plant is stemless and forms a compound inflorescence with inconspicuous flowers in the axils of showy, creamy yellow, reddish, orange to yellow floral bracts and lilac petals.
+It often grows in clusters, with each one having stiff, up to 12 inches (30 cm) long leaves.